DDT - Distributed Debugging Tool

 It also features a memory debugging tool, which can be used to detect memory leaks.
 Aside from this, it is able to debug GPU software for CUDA applications.

-On HPC2N we have DDT available as a module on Abisko.
+On HPC2N we have Forge DDT available as a module.

-To use the ddt module, add it to your environment:
+To use the Forge DDT module, add it to your environment.
+Use:

 Loading the module should set any needed environmental variables as well as the path.